msupply-foundation/conforma-web-app/docs/internal/Level-1+-Reviews-and-Changes-Requested.md

 When an upper level reviewer disagrees with some decision on a lower level it needs to be changed by the lower level reviewer on a new review.

-The consolidation **needs to happen again and be in agreement** so it can be send to Applicant (with Reviewer Level 1 comments) in the form of `LOQ (List of Questions)`.
+The consolidation **needs to happen again and be in agreement** so it can be sent to Applicant (with Reviewer Level 1 comments) in the form of `LOQ (List of Questions)`.

 Currently we don't allow submitting directly to Applicant when there is a disagreement.